ancientmc/AncientCoderPack/README.md

 **What is the Ancient Coder Pack?**

 The Ancient Coder Pack (ACP) aims to create a buildable gradle that allows users to view decompile source code from older Minecraft versions.
-Currently, the only version being worked on is Alpha 1.2.6.
 It is inspired by the Mod Coder Pack (MCP), a now-defunct tool that allowed users to view Minecraft's source code for mod development.
 This project hopes to do the same and encourage mod-development for older MC versions, and generally act as an educational tool for people to learn about the history of Minecraft.

+**What versions are available for ACP?**
+Check [this XML file](https://github.com/ancientmc/ancientmc-maven/blob/maven/com/ancientmc/versions/maven-metadata.xml) that contains all of the versions currently available.
+Versions will come out intermittently, so stay tuned.

 **What tools are used for ACP?**